Work breakdown structure: Work package

+WBS dictionary

+If the WBS element names are ambiguous, a WBS dictionary can help clarify the distinctions between WBS elements.
+The WBS Dictionary describes each component of the WBS with milestones, deliverables, activities, scope, and sometimes dates, resources, costs, quality.

+According to the Project Management Institute, the WBS dictionary is defined as a "document that provides detailed deliverable, activity, and scheduling information about each component in the work breakdown structure."

 Coding scheme

 It is common for work breakdown structure elements to be numbered sequentially to reveal the hierarchical structure.
 The purpose of the numbering is to provide a consistent approach to identifying and managing the WBS across like systems regardless of vendor or service.
 For example, 1.1.2 Propulsion (in the example below) identifies this item as a Level 3 WBS element, since there are three numbers separated by two decimal points.
-A coding scheme also helps WBS elements to be recognized in any written context and allows for mapping to the WBS Dictionary.
+A coding scheme also helps WBS elements to be recognized in any written context, such as progress tracking, scheduling, or billing, and allows for mapping to the WBS Dictionary.
+It is a preferred practice that the Statement of work or other contract descriptive include the same section terms and hierarchical structure as the WBS.